Known for teen love, Molly Ringwald now writes of adult betrayal

 Molly Ringwald is perhaps best known for playing the teenage protagonist in 1980s film classics "Pretty in Pink" and "Sixteen Candles," but the now 44-year-old mother of three has published a novel focusing on the decidedly adult topic of betrayal - marital and otherwise.

-"When It Happens to You" centers on a Los Angeles couple with a troubled marriage, while also telling the stories of their friends' and neighbors' struggles with child-rearing, crashing careers and the death of a spouse.
+"When It Happens to You" centres on a Los Angeles couple with a troubled marriage, while also telling the stories of their friends' and neighbours' struggles with child-rearing, crashing careers and the death of a spouse.

 The novel is Ringwald's first book of fiction, though it does follow her 2010 title, "Getting the Pretty Back," which was part advice book, part memoir.